 The following commands permanently delete your Neovim configuration, plugins, state files, and Flatpak sandbox data.
 Back up anything you want to keep before removing these directories.

-If you followed the configuration section, ~/.config/nvim contains your own settings.
+If you followed the DNF configuration section, ~/.config/nvim contains your own settings.
 After Neovim runs, it also creates state under ~/.local/share/nvim and ~/.local/state/nvim.
-The Flatpak build adds sandbox data in ~/.var/app/io.neovim.nvim.
+The Flatpak build stores its config, data, and cache under ~/.var/app/io.neovim.nvim.

 rm -rf ~/.config/nvim